hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 ## Fitting with parameters table

-The parameters set that is used for `fit` can also be taken from tables.
+The parameters setup that is used in `fit` can also be loaded from tabular format.
-The description of table format can be found in [documentation](@ref parameters).
+The description of tabular format can be found in [documentation](@ref parameters).

 For example we will use the following table.
+It can be downloaded here: [parameters.csv](./fit-files/parameters.csv)

 ![fig06](fit-fig06.png)

-File can be downloaded here: [parameters.csv](./fit-files/parameters.csv) The table can be loaded with `read_parameters` method.
+The table can be loaded with `read_parameters` method.

 ```julia